Department header

 Contributors may use either or British or North American style.
 However, we do make a few exceptions, because North American usage tends to be conservative with respect to British:

-The following rules are ironclad and apply to all texts regardless of origin:
+The following rules apply to all texts regardless of origin:

 “Only”